thosgood/this-weeks-finds/markdown/151-200/week200.md

 "Functorial Semantics of Algebraic Theories".
 In Lawvere's approach, an "algebraic theory" is given not by writing down a list of axioms, but by specifying a category C with finite products.
-And the semantics of such theories is all about product-preserving functors F: C \to X.
+And the semantics of such theories is all about product-preserving functors F\colon  C \to  X.
 Hence the term "functorial semantics".

 Lawvere did a lot starting with these ideas.
 Let me just briefly